+Trucks are assets that can be purchased with leverage and rented out for weekly or monthly cash flow.
 As long as your cost per mile is lower than your per-mile rate, the more miles your company drives, the more money you make.
-It seems quite simple to make money as a trucker; pick up the cargo here, deliver it there, bill the customer.
-For those able to overcome the challenges of growth, the money that big trucking companies make is well worth the hard work and dedication it takes to succeed.
+It may seem simple to make money as a trucker; pick up the cargo here, deliver it there, bill the customer.
+However, for those who can overcome the challenges of growth, the money that big trucking companies make is well worth the hard work and dedication it takes to succeed.

 We'll also review how trucking companies make money and what profit margins look like in the business.Making money in road transport is possible, but like any other side hustle and bustle, there is a certain strategy, risk and nuances in the business that must be taken into account.
 Here are some steps you can take to increase your earnings.

 1.Analyze Your CostsThe first step to making more money in trucking is to analyze your costs.
 This includes fuel costs, maintenance costs, insurance costs, and other expenses related to running your business.
 Knowing your costs will help you determine how much you need to charge per mile in order to make a profit.